 - 1. Reading the College Catalog and Student Handbook and knowing, understanding and acting in accordance with college policies and all applicable regulations and laws. - 2.
 Promoting the highest standards of ethical conduct.
 Students are expected to demonstrate honesty and integrity in academic, clinical and administrative matters. - 3.
 Completing their academic curriculum properly.
 Program chairs, advisors and student affairs personnel will counsel students, but the final responsibility for knowing and meeting program completion requirements is the students'. - 4.
-Respecting the rights of others and treating all with respect and dignity.
+Adhering to Atrium Health's Workplace Violence Prevention policy (HR 5.18).
+As such, students are responsible for: - Respecting the rights of others and treating all with respect and dignity.
 Disruptive behavior, intimidation or harassment will not be tolerated.
 Disruptive behavior includes, but is not limited to, inappropriate behavior, sleeping in class or clinical, failure to turn off cell phones or other electronic devices or violating computer restrictions.
 Intimidation includes, but is not limited to, action or speech that poses a significant danger or threat of harm to person(s) or to property.
-Harassment relating to race, sex, religion, ancestry, ethnicity, age, sexual orientation, veteran status or disabling condition is inconsistent with the college's commitment to create and maintain a safe educational environment. - 5.
-Maintaining healthy and professional physical and emotional behaviors that do not compromise the learning and/or clinical environment, including compliance with appropriate treatment or counseling within a reasonable period of time. - 6.
-Maintaining the ability to perform the essential functions of the program and to participate in class, lab and clinical activities. - 7.
+Harassment relating to race, sex, religion, ancestry, ethnicity, age, sexual orientation, veteran status or disabling condition is inconsistent with the college's commitment to create and maintain a safe educational environment. - Maintaining healthy and professional physical and emotional behaviors that do not compromise the learning and/or clinical environment, including compliance with appropriate treatment or counseling within a reasonable period of time. - Refraining from possessing firearms or other weapons.
+Possession of firearms or weapons is prohibited on campus.
+The use or possession of firearms while on campus or in a clinical facility will result in immediate dismissal. - 5.
+Maintaining the ability to perform the essential functions of the program and to participate in class, lab and clinical activities. - 6.
 Reporting, in writing to the dean of student affairs, any charges, convictions, pleas of no contest or prayer for judgment of a criminal offense.
 Charges of a criminal offense must be reported, in writing, by the next internship, field, or clinical study day after the charges are filed.
-Convictions, pleas of no contest or prayer for judgment must be reported, in writing, within five days of the occurrence. - 8.
+If a copy of the charge/conviction or sanction is not available that day, the student is to provide it within five (5) calendar days to the dean of student affairs.
+Students are subject to the detail of the Atrium Health policy (HR 5.19) Charges, Convictions or Sanctions, as an agreement of the corporate services contract. - 7.
 Refraining from the use of alcohol, illegal drugs and other substances which may adversely affect performance while on campus.
 The use or possession of alcohol or illegal drugs while on campus or in a clinical facility will result in immediate dismissal.
-Use of tobacco products is prohibited on campus. - 9.
-Refraining from possessing firearms or other weapons.
-Possession of firearms or weapons is prohibited on campus.
-The use or possession of firearms while on campus or in a clinical facility will result in immediate dismissal. - 10.
-Respecting and guarding the confidentiality of all patients/patient information in compliance with the Health Insurance Portability and Accountability Act (HIPAA) privacy regulations. - 11.
-Maintaining communication with the college and keeping on file with the director of student records and information management's office a current address, phone number and email address.
-Similarly, the graduated student should notify the college of completion of additional degrees, advanced training or certification and changes in contact information.
+Students are subject to the detail of the Atrium Health policy Tobacco-Free Workplace policy (HR 5.12) as an agreement of the corporate services contract. - 8.
+Refraining from the use of all tobacco products while on campus.
+Students are subject to the detail of the Atrium Health policy Tobacco-Free Workplace policy (HR 5.12) as an agreement of the corporate services contract. - 9.
+Respecting and guarding the confidentiality of all patients/patient information in compliance with the Health Insurance Portability and Accountability Act (HIPAA) privacy regulations. - 10.
+Maintaining communication with the college and keeping on file with the registrar's office a current address and phone number.